mullinb/Blistering-Conscience/README.md

 # <a href="https://blistering-conscience.herokuapp.com/">Blistering-Conscience</a>

-An interactive imageboard in the style of Pinterest, this project demonstrates familiarity with PostGreSQL, Amazon S3, Vue.js, and an (incomplete) approach to masonry-style layout.
-Vue.js provides for SPA (single page app) functionality, with the page dynamically updating it’s contents as they become available.
+<h3>An interactive imageboard in the style of Pinterest, this project demonstrates familiarity with PostGreSQL, Amazon S3, Vue.js, and an (incomplete) approach to masonry-style layout.
+Vue.js provides for SPA (single page app) functionality, with the page dynamically updating it’s contents as they become available.</h3>

 <img src="https://s3.amazonaws.com/fluxlymoppings/pics/Screen+Shot+2018-02-27+at+12.08.32.png">